d21d3q/nanogrpc/README.md

 # About
-this is grpc implementaiton which aims communication over serial interfaces like UART or RS232.
+this is grpc implementaiton which aims communication over serial interfaces like UART, RS232, RS485.

 Instead of
 [standard HTTP protocol](https://github.com/grpc/grpc/blob/master/doc/PROTOCOL-HTTP2.md)
 it wraps request and response into `protobuf` messages which definition can be found in `nanogrpc.proto` file.

-This implementation is not going to provide server functionality.
+This implementation is not going to provide transport layer.
 User needs to implement it separately and provide `istream` and `ostream` to `ng_GrpcParse` function which decodes `GrpcRequest`, looks for specific method, decodes it with call callback (specified by user), and encodes everything back to ostream.